FlowFuse/website/marketing/boilerplate.md

 ---

 ### About FlowForge - 50 Words

-FlowForge helps Node-RED developers deliver applications in a more reliable, collaborative and secure manner.
-Node-RED’s intuitive, low-code development environment is great for connecting together hardware devices, APIs and online services.
-FlowForge adds to Node-RED, collaborative development, management of remote deployments, support for DevOps deliver pipelines and the ability to host Node-RED applications on FlowForge Cloud.
-FlowForge is the devops platform for Node-RED application development and delivery.
+FlowForge helps Node-RED developers deliver applications in a more reliable, collaborative, and secure manner.
+Node-RED’s intuitive, low-code development environment is great for connecting together hardware devices, APIs, and online services.
+FlowForge adds to Node-RED; collaborative development, management of remote deployments, support for DevOps deliver pipelines, and the ability to host Node-RED applications on FlowForge Cloud.
+FlowForge is the DevOps platform for Node-RED application development and delivery.

 ### About FlowForge - 150 Words
 FlowForge is an open-core company investing in Node-RED.
 Nick O’Leary, co-creator of Node-RED is FlowForge co-founder and CTO.